nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     * Name

-      * Contact with a name matching at least one of the name keywords provided will be considered to have fulfilled the contact name search criteria.
+      * Contacts with their name matching at least one of the name keywords provided will be considered to have fulfilled the contact name search criteria.

       * Only full words will be matched, e.g. `Bob` will match `Bob Abraham` but not `Bobs`.